-Kitsch of the Week: Sungka
+Kitsch of the Moment: Sungka

 I was cleaning up my pad when I found this souvenir I purchased from Dagupan in 2008—a sungka (pronounced as soong-kah) set.
 Still wrapped in plastic with its P130 price tag, my oblong-shaped Filipino board game was gathering dust.